 Fixed spreads are typically provided by market makers or “dealing desk” brokers, while variable spreads are typically offered by “non-dealing desk” brokers.

 What are Fixed Spreads in Forex?

-Set spreads remain constant no matter what the market dynamics are at any given time.
+If you know what is a spread in forex trading, then you can use it in a proper way.
+Set spreads to remain constant no matter what the market dynamics are at any given time.
 In other words, the spread is unchanged if the market is unpredictable like Kanye’s moods or quiet as a mouse.
 It does not alter.